mitogen-hq/mitogen/docs/ansible.rst

   <http://docs.ansible.com/ansible/latest/playbooks_async.html>`_ has received
   minimal testing.

+* For now only **built-in Python command modules work**, however almost all modules shipped with Ansible are Python-based.

 * Transfer of large (i.e. GB-sized) files using certain Ansible-internal APIs, such as triggered via the ``copy`` module, will cause corresponding temporary memory and CPU spikes on both host and target machine, due to delivering the